RaspAP/raspap-webgui/README.md

 **Note**: this feature is currently in beta.
 Please [read this](https://github.com/billz/raspap-webgui/wiki/FAQs#-openvpn-fails-to-start-andor-i-have-no-internet-help) before reporting an issue.

 ## How to contribute
 1. Fork the project in your account and create a new branch: `your-great-feature`.
 2. Open an issue in the repository describing the feature contribution you'd like to make.
-This will help us get you started on the right foot.
 3. Commit changes in your feature branch.
 4. Open a pull request and reference the initial issue in the pull request message.